NuclearTalent/MachineLearningECT/README.md

 - _Tuesday_	From Neural Networks to Convolutional Neural Networks and how to analyze experiment (classification of events and real data)	(MK and RR)
 - _Wednesday_	Analyzing data and recurrent neural networks	(MK and RR)
 - _Thursday_	Autoencoders and reinforcement learning	(MK and RR)
+- _Friday_	Discussion of nuclear experiments and how to analyze data, presentation of simulated data from Active-Target Time-Projection Chamber (AT-TPC)	(Daniel Bazin)
-- _Friday_	Beta-decay experiments, how to analyze various events.
-Future directions in machine learning and summary of course. (sean Liddick)
+- _Friday_ Future directions in machine learning and summary of course.